The Altair 8800 is one of my favorite computers of all time.

 By the early 1980s - but prior to the IBM PC introduction of the PC - the Apple II was gaining popularity because of the large number of programs available for it.
 And it was less expensive than a comparably-equipped Altair 8800 with memory, disk and printer.
 So by 1980, the sun was setting on the Altair but in the 1970s, it was the most full-featured microcomputer you could buy.

-What I didn't realize in the 1970s was the front-panel I lusted after so much was a feature actually borrowed from minicomputers.
+What I didn't realize in the 1970s was the front-panel I lusted after so much was actually a feature borrowed from minicomputers.
 I just thought that front-panel was cool looking and super high-tech.
 But it's a feature that future microcomputers would shed, and then later the minis would follow.
 I didn't realize this until the 1980s, when I started working as an engineer for Data General, a minicomputer manufacturer.
 Their Nova and Eclipse lines of minicomputers had front-panels with switches and lights for rudimentary data entry.

 It's a very useful feature, actually, which allowed the user to control the computer at a very low-level without needing any external peripherals.
 The operator could start, stop, step one instruction at a time, examine individual memory locations or select a peripheral device to load memory from.